Iterative Facial Image Inpainting Based on an Encoder-Generator Architecture: Introduction

 \section{Introduction}

-The purpose in image inpainting is to fill missing or masked regions with perceptually plausible content.
-This is useful for repairing damaged images, removing distracting objects/parts or synthesizing alternative contents in masked regions.
-It is a long-standing topic but has recently been addressed by many researchers thanks to the advances in deep learning based techniques, especially the generative models.
+The purpose of image inpainting is to fill missing or masked regions with perceptually plausible content.
+This is useful for repairing damaged images, removing distracting objects/parts, or synthesizing alternative contents in masked regions.
+It is a long-standing topic but has recently been addressed by many researchers thanks to the advances in deep learning-based techniques, especially the generative models.
 Image inpainting models can be divided into two main groups; non-semantic and semantic methods.
-The first group, which is also referred to as the traditional approaches, searches for patches from known regions of the same image or a database of images and replaces masked region with similar content that maximize the patch similarity \cite{simakov2008summarizing, barnes2009patchmatch, darabi2012imageMelding, huang2014image}.
+The first group, which is also referred to as the traditional approach, searches for patches from known regions of the same image or a database of images and replaces masked region with similar content that maximizes the patch similarity \cite{simakov2008summarizing, barnes2009patchmatch, darabi2012imageMelding, huang2014image}.
 These approaches produce texture-consistent results in completing the background inpainting problem (e.g., sky, sea, and grass), but often fail to complete complex scenes that require particular objects/parts, e.g., faces and missing parts of objects; it is hard to find patches that match exactly with a particular context.
-The second group, which is named as learning-based image inpainting methods, \cite{pathak2016context, li2017faceComplition, yu2018contextual, lizuka2017globally, wang2019laplacian, nazeri2019edgeconnect, wang2018gmccn, zheng2019pluralistic, hong2019deepFusion}, can capture high-level semantics such as position, shape, color, and texture of objects, and fill masked regions with coherent structures using learned data distribution.
+The second group, which is named as learning-based image inpainting methods can capture high-level semantics such as position, shape, color, and texture of objects, and fill masked regions with coherent structures using learned data distribution \cite{pathak2016context, li2017faceComplition, yu2018contextual, lizuka2017globally, wang2019laplacian, nazeri2019edgeconnect, wang2018gmccn, zheng2019pluralistic, hong2019deepFusion}.
 Facial image inpainting approaches are in this group; they require semantic content generation.
 For instance, if the missing part of an image is in the nose region, it is difficult to synthesize a nose fitting naturally to a face using image patches from other facial parts, if not impossible.
+Similar to image inpainting, facial image inpainting is useful for many tasks related to face editing, such as repairing missing regions due to damage and aging, removing particular objects/accessories from facial regions, generating different face images via masks for data augmentation, to name a few.

 More recently, deep learning-based approaches show remarkable success in the task of filling in visually realistic content for masked regions.
 However, different approaches have different limitations or constraints in region filling: (1) Many methods are indifferent to the mask content, i.e. the sketch or pixel colors in the mask.
 These methods either ignore the assigned pixel value to the masked region or use the same pixel value similar to the training phase \cite{liu2018partial} \cite{yu2018contextual}.
 Therefore, the output remains the same even though the content of the masked region is different.
 (2) Some methods use rectangular masks and may not perform well for irregular shaped masks \cite{lizuka2017globally} \cite{yu2018contextual}, (3) Some models provide multiple and diverse results for masked regions, yet these models may require sketch/edge \cite{yu2019gate,nazeri2019edgeconnect, shao2020edgeColorFusion} or labels \cite{chen2018multipleAndDiverse} as a condition during model training.